MerelMoehn/favoread/README.md

 - The typography used within the application is the following font-family: Arial, Helvetica, sans-serif.
 These fonts were used because they are a fairly safe choice and do not distract the attention from the books.

 ## Cards
 - I have used Bootstrap cards to visually organise content and to make the bookcase pages look like an actual bookcase.

 ## Icons
 - I used icons from Font Awesome website.
 They are used on the index page to depict the three main features of the website.

 ## Imagery
 - Imagery is used to give the application a more sophisticated look and to make it feel like an actual online bookcase.
 - Images are mostly displayed within Bootstrap cards to mock the idea of a bookcase depicting multiple books next to each other.
 - The user is able to provide an image of the book when submitting a book.
 When no book is uploaded the default book image is used.
+- The images have been downloaded from Unsplash.com

 ## WireFrames
 [Click here for related user story.](https://github.com/MerelMoehn/favoreads/issues/20) The wireframes created for this project were made in the online tool Miro.